-Severe climatic conditions and the high cost of maintaining natural grass have made synthetic turf an increasingly popular choice over the past few years.
-The quality and appearance of synthetic turf has increased dramatically since its origins in the 1960s and 70s.
+Severe climatic conditions and the high cost of maintaining natural grass have made it an increasingly popular choice over the past few years.
+The quality and appearance of it has increased dramatically since its origins in the 1960s and 70s.

-Here are a few reasons more and more people are opting to use synthetic turf over natural grass.
+Here are a few reasons more and more people are opting to use artificial options over natural grass.

 - Can withstand severe climatic conditions – Real grass is at the mercy of the environment, and in the event of severe climatic conditions, it can become unusable and unsafe.
 Synthetic turf, on the other hand, is much more resilient.

 - Can be used more frequently – Real grass needs time to recover from being used, and should be left to regenerate at least three to four days a week.
-Synthetic turf faces no such restrictions and can be used daily.
+It faces no such restrictions and can be used daily.

 - Conserves water – Natural turf needs a lot more water than synthetic turf, and opting for the latter can conserve a considerable amount of water.